Reboare/security/privilege_escalation_-_linux.md

 ./raw2png $width $height < /tmp/fb0.raw > /tmp/fb0.png
 ```

-This isn't directly exploitable, but utilised correctly can allow you to view a user with physical access' session and potentially leak information this way.
+This isn't directly exploitable, but utilized correctly can allow you to view a user with physical access' session and potentially leak information this way.

-#### audio

 ### World writable scripts invoked as root